MainulDip/KotlinEveryday/oop-tour-kotlin.md

     Derived(b).print()
 }

-//The by-clause in the supertype list for Derived indicates that d will be stored internally in objects of Derived and the compiler will generate all the methods of Base that forward to d
+//The by-clause in the supertype list for "Derived" indicates that d will be stored internally in objects of "Derived" and the compiler will generate all the methods of Base that forward to d
 ```

 > SAM : Function "Single Abstruct Method"